Young Greens of Norway: Politics

 As the only political youth organization in Norway, the Young Greens follows the political platform of its mother party, the Green Party, but can also adapt independent resolutions.
-One of the organizations prioritized issues is to change Norwegian climate politics, and phase out the Norwegian oil industry within 20 years.
+One of the organization's prioritized issues is to change Norwegian climate politics, and phase out the Norwegian oil industry within 20 years.

-The organization is working for a new direction in climate politics which amongst other things means that they will change the energy sector, stop any searching for new oil and gas fields and phase out the Norwegian oil industry in 20 years.
+The organization is working for a new direction in climate politics which amongst other things means that they will change the energy sector, stop any search for new oil and gas fields and phase out the Norwegian oil industry in 20 years.
 They also want a new tax system to reduce personal consumption and to make the market easier for small businesses.

 Organization

-The Young Greens of Norway's leadership structure is unique among political youth organizations in Norway, in having two spokespeople instead of leader to promote the organization.
+The Young Greens of Norway's leadership structure is unique among political youth organizations in Norway, in having two spokespeople instead of a single leader to promote the organization.

 The current spokespeople are Ola Eian and Anna Kvam.
 The secretary general is Isa Isene, and international secretary is John Slinning Jannesson.

 The Norwegian Young Greens is a member organization of the Federation of Young European Greens and the Global Young Greens.

 Young Greens of Norway is represented on all levels in our mother party.
 The yearly General Assembly is the highest level of the organization, and the executive committee and the national board is the highest levels in between GAs.
 The national board has one member from each county, and meets four times a year.
 The daily tasks in the organization is done by the executive committee, the general secretary and the two spokespersons.